The competitor of `Real Man Unleashed '', Imran Khan, shares his tale of alleged casting sofa: I will speak - ExBulletin

 The competitor of `Real Man Unleashed '', Imran Khan, shares his tale of alleged casting sofa: I will speak

-Mumbai, April 16 (Socialnews.xyz), the candidate for the reality TV show, Imran Nazir Khan shared his alleged casting sofa tale on social networks.
+Mumbai, April 16 (Ians), candidate for the reality show, Imran Nazir Khan shared his alleged casting sofa tale on social networks.

 Khan was part of a new reality TV show on ZEE5, “Real Man Unleashed”, organized by Sunny Leone, Sahil Khan and Mr. Faisu.